Proud (Tamara Todevska song)

 "Proud" is a song recorded by Macedonian singer Tamara Todevska.
-It was composed by Darko Dimitrov, Robert Bilbilov and Lazar Cvetkovski, with the lyrics being written by Kosta Petrov and Sanja Popovska.
+It was composed by Darko Dimitrov, Robert Bilbilov and Lazar Cvetkoski, with the lyrics being written by Kosta Petrov and Sanja Popovska.
 It was the Macedonian entry at the Eurovision Song Contest 2019, which took place in Tel Aviv.
 Although the song was initially planned to be released on 4 March 2019, the release date was postponed the day before to 8 March 2019 to coincide with International Women's Day.
 Todevska performed "Proud" during the second Eurovision semi-final on 16 May 2019, and qualified for the final, where it placed seventh with 305 points, despite winning the jury vote.

 Background

-In January 2019, the Macedonian Radio Television revealed that singer Tamara Todevska would represent North Macedonia in the Eurovision Song Contest 2019 in Tel Aviv, Israel.
+In January 2019, Macedonian Radio Television revealed that singer Tamara Todevska would represent North Macedonia in the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 Todevska previously represented the country alongside Vrčak and Adrian at the 2008 contest in Belgrade, Serbia with "Let Me Love You", but failed to qualify for the final.
 Tamara was also a backing vocalist for the Toše Proeski's performance of "Life" in 2004 and Tijana Dapčević’s rendition of "To The Sky" in 2014.

 "Proud" alongside its music video premiered on 8 March 2019 during MKRTV evening news.
 Although it was initially planned to be released on 4 March 2019, the release date was postponed the day before to 8 March 2019 to coincide with International Women's Day, in a statement released on the Macedonian delegation's Twitter account.
-The song was composed by Darko Dimitrov, Robert Bilbilov and Lazar Cvetkovski, with the lyrics being written by Kosta Petrov and Sanja Popovska.
+The song was composed by Darko Dimitrov, Robert Bilbilov and Lazar Cvetkoski, with the lyrics being written by Kosta Petrov and Sanja Popovska.
 Todevska dedicated "Proud" to her daughter, Hana, and "everyone out there fighting for their dreams and believing in their greatness."